-Physical (social) distancing: Physical distancing of two metres/six feet between all individuals should occur whenever reasonably possible in a child care setting.
-This is applicable for both indoor and outdoor play, and during pickup and drop-offs.
-If maintaining distancing in a group is challenging due to the children's ages, then it is reasonable for individuals to be closer to one another when necessary (i.e. a staff member may need to be closer to a child to maintain line of site when moving a group or at nap time) as long as physical distancing between groups is maintained.
+Physical (social) distancing: Physical distancing continues to be a recommendation for all indoor settings, and child care facilities should encourage it to the greatest extent possible while providing the developmentally appropriate care required for young children.
+However, physical distancing (two metres/six feet) is no longer required within cohorts as of September 7, 2021.
+If maintaining distancing in a group is challenging due to the children's ages, then it is reasonable for individuals to be closer to one another when necessary (i.e. a staff member may need to be closer to a child to provide physical care or comfort, at nap time or to maintain sightlines when moving a group).